 Every Quotit employee has the responsibility to report security and privacy breaches, including any known, possible, or suspected loss, theft, or other unauthorized disclosure of protected information, whether intentional or accidental.

-If the incident involves the loss or theft of a device such as a phone, laptop, or flash drive, or any possible breach of National General data security (e.g., suspicious emails, viruses, Trojan horses, compromised login credentials, etc.), the incident must be reported to the National General Service Desk immediately on detection.
+If the incident involves the loss or theft of a device such as a phone, laptop, or flash drive, or any possible breach of Quotit and/or National General data security (e.g., suspicious emails, viruses, Trojan horses, compromised login credentials, etc.), the incident must be reported to the National General Service Desk immediately on detection.

 3 Uses and Disclosures

 3.1 Uses and Disclosures of Protected Health Information